Abrowny2944/SimpleOS/README.md

-# SimpleOS
+SimpleOS is a custom WebOS

-A custom WebOS
+try it at: abrowny2944.neocities.org/WebOS